merlot-dev/Domoticz-Tuya-SmartPlug-Plugin/README.md

 # Domoticz-Tuya-SmartPlug-Plugin

-A Domoticz plugin to manage Tuya Smart Plug (single and multi socket device) This is a modified plugin from the original by Tixi, The original plugin only supported an On/Off switch.
+A Domoticz plugin to manage Tuya Smart Plug (single and multi socket device) This is a modified plugin from the original by Tixi and sincze, The original plugin only supported an On/Off switch.
 Now meters for Watt, Voltage, Ampere, kWh (calculated) are also created.

 ![devices](https://github.com/sincze/Domoticz-Tuya-SmartPlug-Plugin/blob/master/Tuya%20Smartplug.JPG)

-Multi socket has not been tested by sincze.
-I only have 1 socket.
-Keep in mind I am not a Python developer.
+Multi socket has not been tested yet by merlot.
 Plugin is provided on best-effort.

 ## ONLY TESTED FOR Raspberry Pi

-With Python version 3.5 & Domoticz version V4.1044 (beta)
+With Python version 3.5 & Domoticz version V4.10717
 ## Prerequisites

-This plugin is based on the pytuya Python library.
+This plugin is based on the pytuya Python library version 7.0.4, which includes support for Protocol version 3.3.
 For the installation of this library, follow the Installation guide below.
 See [`https://github.com/clach04/python-tuya/`](https://github.com/clach04/python-tuya/) for more information.

 For the pytuya Python library, you need pycrypto. pycrypto can be installed with pip: